4-Day Emmons Glacier Climb Day-to-Day Itinerary

 We’ll descend to the trailhead.
 After we descend off the Emmons glacier and onto the Inter Glacier, we may deem the conditions suitable to glissade individually down this moderate snow slope toward Glacier Basin.
 At this point, we’ll trade climbing boots for tennis shoes (conditions permitting) and finish our hike back to the White River Campground, then drive back to Seattle for a shower and a night of dining and celebrating.

-This is an extremely rigorous four days, and being in strong physical condition is mandatory.
+This four-day trip is extremely rigorous, and being in strong physical condition is mandatory.
 One day of skills review is included in the climb.
 Note that the guide retains the right, at any point, to determine whether a climber is sufficiently fit to continue.